 It used to bother me a lot when I didn’t have any system for memorizing my passwords.

-I find that having an efficient way of keeping track of your passwords truly simplifies your digital life!
+I find that having an efficient way of keeping track of my passwords truly simplifies my digital life!

 9 – Limit your screen time and do a digital detox once in a while

 Technology has been playing a major role in our lives for years now.

 I’m sure that, if you’re like me, you can’t even imagine yourself living without your phone or computer anymore.